 Cats have sensitive noses.
 A host of things can set off your cat’s asthma: pollen, cigarette smoke, perfume, dust from clay cat litter, essential oils, and even mold/mildew.
 When triggered, your kitty’s airways will spasm, making it difficult for them to breathe.

-Parasitic worms, like heartworms, can cause your cat to cough.
+Parasitic worms, like heartworms, can cause your feline friend to cough.
 Feline heartworm disease can actually be life-threatening.
-The parasites are transferred through mosquito bites and can bring on a slew of other symptoms, besides coughing.
+The parasites are transferred through mosquito bites and can bring on a slew of other symptoms besides coughing.
 These symptoms include vomiting, diarrhea, difficulty breathing, loss of appetite, and lethargy.

 If your cat has a persistent cough and displays any of these symptoms, visit your veterinarian right away.